snshen/Learning-for-3D-Vision/assignment5/index.md

 In this section I improve the base model performance by implementing transformation blocks and utilizing skip connections in a similar way [Point Transformers](https://arxiv.org/abs/2012.09164).

-After training my classification model for 250 epochs, the best model was saved at epoch 154 with an accuracy of 0.9811 which is a slight improvement over my original model (0.9790).
+After training my classification model for 250 epochs, the best model was saved at epoch 154 with an accuracy of 0.9811 which is an improvement over my original model (0.9790).

 When looking at my examples from Q1, the successful predictions remained the same: